-Since early 2013, Handicap International has deployed rehabilitation teams, and partners in Syria, where they've provided physical therapy to the injured and people with disabilities and non communicable diseases.
+Since early 2013, Humanity & Inclusion has deployed rehabilitation teams, and partners in Syria, where they've provided physical therapy to the injured and people with disabilities and non communicable diseases.
 The organization has worked with injured Syrian refugees in Jordan and Lebanon since the summer of 2012.
-In the summer of 2014, Handicap International extended its operations to include Syrian refugees in Iraqi Kurdistan.
+In the summer of 2014, Humanity & Inclusion extended its operations to include Syrian refugees in Iraqi Kurdistan.
 In 2015, demining experts assessed the northern city of Kobani.
-Four months of combat, including ground fighting and coalition air strikes in Kobani left an average of ten munitions per square meter in the city center, and destroyed nearly 80% of buildings, according to the brief Handicap International released in May 2015.
+Four months of combat, including ground fighting and coalition air strikes in Kobani left an average of ten munitions per square meter in the city center, and destroyed nearly 80% of buildings, according to the brief Humanity & Inclusion released in May 2015.

 Since the start of our Syrian Crisis response, our donors have helped more than 555,000 people (individuals and their families) caught up in this crisis.

 Now seven years after the start of the current crisis, Syria is bogged down in a bloody conflict that has claimed more than 470,000 lives.
 Fighting is taking place in residential areas, with no distinction made between civilian and military targets.
 Entire neighborhoods are targeted by daily strikes and, in many part of the country, health facilities, which are seen as strategic targets, have been driven underground, with scant resources to cope with the constant influx of injured people.
 According to the UN, 6.3 million Syrians have been displaced internally and nearly five million people have fled Syria to Lebanon, Jordan, Turkey, Iraq, and other countries.